MATS empowers researchers to advance AI safety

 We are currently unable to accept applicants who will be under the age of 18 on Jan 6, 2025.

-All MATS applicants must complete our general application form here.
+• All MATS applicants must complete our pre-application form here.
 Specific mentors will have additional application requirements.

-All stream-specific applications, as well as the general application, are due on Oct 6 at 11:59 pm PT unless indicated otherwise on the application form.
+All stream-specific applications, as well as the pre-application, are due on the same day unless indicated otherwise on the application form.

 Prospective scholars are able to apply to as many mentors as they would be interested in working with.
 In the event that a scholar is accepted by multiple mentors, we generally offer the scholar the choice of who to work with.